 You probably spent hours perfecting your personal statement, getting others to read it, editing it and then still not feeling sure it was quite right.
 So don’t waste this hard work if it turns out you do have to go through Clearing.
 Print off a copy and highlight some killer points so you’re ready to bowl over the unis with when you call.

 If you’ve suddenly decided you want to be a journalist as opposed to a nurse, be sure to be able to back up your decision strongly.
 Jot a few bullet points down – why the sudden change and why the new course is definitely the right one for you.

-If you’re lucky you’ll get through Clearing based on your grades alone but get it into your head that you might have to have a phone interview – or even a face-to-face one.
-Get some mates to brainstorm some questions they think you might be asked and rehearse them (and any you think of) in advance.
+You might get through Clearing based on your grades alone, but there’s a good chance that you’ll have to have a phone interview – or even a face-to-face one.
+Have a google to try to find out the type of questions you might be asked and rehearse them (and any you think of) in advance.